alexex1993/TelegramPagerESP32/README.md

 1) Setting Arduino IDE for using ESP32 boards
 2) Install libraries in Arduino IDE (Adafruit_SSD1306, FastBot, TimeLib)
 3) Connect display to ESP32 (also optional connect Buzzer 5V)
+4) Download code from this repository
-4) Edit first rows in project for wifi credentials and token
+5) Edit first rows in project for wifi credentials and token
-5) Download code from this repository to ESP32
+6) Upload sketch to ESP32
-6) Use the paiger
+7) Use the paiger

 ## How to connect components